paul-mateos/azure-apim-deployment-utils/readme.md

 }
 ```

 In this file, you can provide client certificates which are to be used for communicating with your backend services (mutual SSL).
-You may provide a list of JSON objects, each containing a (preferably fully qualified) filename (`fileName`) pointing to a PFX file, and the corresponding password (`password`).
+You may provide a list of JSON objects, each containing a relative path filename (`fileName`) pointing to a PFX file, and the corresponding password (`password`).
+In order to use this with the `docker` image, the file name must be relative to the location of the `certificates.json` file, residing **below** the file (you **cannot** use `..` to go up).
+In consequence, your build scripts must put the PFX files inside a sub directory of the *config dir* for the update mechanism to find them.

 This file is used in conjunction with the [`apim_update`](#apim_update) and [`apim_deploy`](#apim_deploy) scripts.